Skip to main content

 Configure Your Instance

-Goal - At the end of this step, your MySQL Armored by SG instance will be fully configured and your MySQL data will be encrypted.
+Goal - At the end of this step, your Armored MySQL instance will be fully configured and your MySQL data will be encrypted.

 1. Access your instance by clicking on the link provided on the Deployment Manager page or opening a web browser and typing in the IP address of your machine: https://<IP address of your machine>>/.
 Ignore any invalid SSL certificate warning and proceed.